spyridon-ntokos/SerraPHIM/README.md

 ## 📖 Citation

 If you use this project in your research, please cite:
-> Ntokos, S. *SerraPHIM: Repurposing PhageHostLearn for Serratia Phage–Host Interaction Prediction.* Internship Report, 2025.
+> Ntokos, S. *Repurposing PhageHostLearn to Serratia marcescens and Serratia plymuthica bacteria & phages* Internship Report, 2025.